orellanauser/NLSUpdate/README.md

 4) If the broadcast is handled by the system, the device should start the vendor update process.

 Notes
+- No UI is shown; the app performs its task and exits.
 - No firmware archives are included in this repository.
-Do not commit vendor firmware files or large archives to VCS.
+- Do not commit vendor firmware files or large archives to version control.
-- .gitignore excludes build outputs, IDE files, local.properties, archives (zip/tar), and the asset directory.
-- Manifest includes legacy external storage flags/permissions for wider compatibility on older devices.
-- No UI is shown; the app performs its task and exits.

 License